 The second challenge for me has been keeping up with technology.
 My field of work required continuous learning since the technology changed at a very rapid speed.
 I took no time to adopt a culture of learning.
 Early in my career, I learned that technological changes are inevitable in my field.
 I learned to embrace change and learned how to communicate and manage these changes.

-bigger challenge for me as a woman was juggling between family life, work, career, and studies.
+A bigger challenge for me as a woman was juggling between family life, work, career, and studies.
 I had a supportive husband, I am incredibly grateful to my late husband, Raj.
 He helped me in the everyday household chores, supported me to further my studies, and allowed me to advance in my career.
 He was a great mentor and coach who always guided me with great business values and principles.
 His sudden departure in 2007 left me even more determined and strong.

 During my leadership, I successfully completed several great projects.
 To name a few, implementation of fully automated & integrated PayGlobal bio-metric Time and Attendance Payroll and HR Management System in 2013, Implementation of Sugar Industry SugarGIS (Geographical Information System) system and Development of Computerized Quality Cane Payment System and setting up of systems and networking infrastructure to support Near-infrared (NIR) based Quality Cane Payment System in 2014.